 Evening: TV watched Sat highlights of ABS vs Springboks Christchurch test match.
 ABs thrashed Boks.
 Late evening: TV watched Rio Para Olympics, Men's Sitting Volleyball, Bronze Medal, Egypt vs Brazil.
 Egypt won.

 Late afternoon: I drove Leah to Lake Tekapo School for her lesson preps.
-While returning to our lake house Leah's sister snapped pics of the Alpine sunset over Lake Tekapo.
+While returning to our lake house Leah's sister snapped Alpine sunset pics over Lake Tekapo.
 Clouds pouring over Tekapo Saddle showed that Fairlie had a cloudy day.

 Tues 20.09.16.
 School day Mt Gerald Station.
 The 2 boys rode their Honda motor bikes to school.